Intrinsically disordered proteins: History

 An ensemble of NMR structures of the thylakoid soluble phosphoprotein TSP9, which shows a largely flexible protein chain.

 In the 1930s-1950s, the first protein structures were solved by protein crystallography.
 These early structures suggested that a fixed three-dimensional structure might be generally required to mediate biological functions of proteins.
 These publications solidified the central dogma of molecular biology in that the amino acid sequence of a protein determines its structure which, in turn, determines its function.
-In 1950, Karush wrote about 'Configurational Adaptability' contradicting this assumption.
-He was convinced that proteins have more than one configuration at the same energy level and can choose one when binding to other substrates.
+In 1950, Fred Karush at the Neurological Institute of New York described the "configurational adaptability" found in serum albumins contradicting this assumption.
+Karush was convinced that proteins have more than one configuration at the same energy level and can choose one when binding to other substrates.
 In the 1960s, Levinthal's paradox suggested that the systematic conformational search of a long polypeptide is unlikely to yield a single folded protein structure on biologically relevant timescales (i.e. microseconds to minutes).
 Curiously, for many (small) proteins or protein domains, relatively rapid and efficient refolding can be observed in vitro.
 As stated in Anfinsen's Dogma from 1973, the fixed 3D structure of these proteins is uniquely encoded in its primary structure (the amino acid sequence), is kinetically accessible and stable under a range of (near) physiological conditions, and can therefore be considered as the native state of such "ordered" proteins.

 During the subsequent decades, however, many large protein regions could not be assigned in x-ray datasets, indicating that they occupy multiple positions, which average out in electron density maps.
 The lack of fixed, unique positions relative to the crystal lattice suggested that these regions were "disordered".
 Nuclear magnetic resonance spectroscopy of proteins also demonstrated the presence of large flexible linkers and termini in many solved structural ensembles.

 In 2001, Dunker questioned whether information was ignored for 50 years with more quantitative analyses becoming available in the 2000s.
 In the 2010s it became clear that IDPs are common among disease-related proteins, such as alpha-synuclein and tau.